 If you've been told you have stage 3 cancer, you may be very worried, wondering what that means.
 What exactly DOES stage 3 mean?

 It's a way for doctors to "put a label" on how advanced the cancer may be.
 When a diagnosis of cancer has been made, the next step is is to figure out what stage the tumor is at.
-This is important because it helps to indicate what sort of treatment you should get.
+This is very important, because it helps to indicate what sort of treatment you should get.

 There are several different ways of grading the stages of cancer.
 The simplest system grades the development of a tumor in 4 levels, starting at 1.

 While this system is simple, (there are only 4 possibilities), it can be TOO simple.
 On a scale of 1 to 4, stage 3 cancer looks pretty serious.

 And it is.
 BUT the development and spread of a tumor is much more complicated than a number from 1 to 4.

 When other factors from alternative grading systems are used, stage 3 cancer can have a number of degrees of "seriousness" all to itself.
 Some stage 3 cancer tumors will be less serious than others.